 Global EO Cache

-EO compilation process consists of several steps covered in details
+The EO compilation process consists of several steps covered in detail

 in this blog post.
 Most